1930-1959 Timeline

 1935 – Jun 23

-The end of the “Wheelbarrow Marathon”.
-Cheered on by a cold but enthusiastic crowd, at 12.30pm Tom Parkinson and Tony ‘Sid’ Evans, sitting in the wheelbarrow, finally cross the finish line on top of Mt Buffalo – with 40 minutes to spare!
-The end of the 9-day marathon and the official welcome is broadcast all over Australia from the balcony of the Mt Buffalo Chalet.
-The following week Parkinson, Evans and ‘The Pride of Beechworth’ wheelbarrow will make a number of celebrity appearances at the Princess Theatre in Melbourne.
-Introduced to the audiences every night by George Wallace, who is currently starring in a show at the Princess, they are played on to the strains of the band playing ‘Shuffle off to Buffalo’.
+The week after the “Wheelbarrow Marathon”, Parkinson, Evans and ‘The Pride of Beechworth’ wheelbarrow will make a number of celebrity appearances at the Princess’ Theatre in Melbourne (above).
+Introduced to the audiences every night by George Wallace, who is currently starring in his hit stage show “Crazy Nights Revue” at the Princess‘, they are played on to the strains of the band playing ‘Shuffle off to Buffalo’.
 The “Wheelbarrow Marathon” has helped put Beechworth ‘back on the map”!
 On the last Friday night of the engagement, the £20 wager is ceremonially paid.
 The cheque, signed by Sid Evans (below), is never cashed, and now resides at the Burke Museum.

 1935 – Jul